Jairzinho: Botafogo

 In 1968, Botafogo won the Brazilian double.
-Winners of the 1968 Campeonato Carioca and the Taça Guanabara in which Jairzinho would score 9 goals in 11 games.
+Winners of the 1968 Campeonato Carioca and the Taça Guanabara in which Jairzinho would score nine goals in eleven games.
 By this time Garrincha had already left Botafogo in 1966 and would enable Jairzinho to play in his natural right wing position.
 Botafogo would then top off the year with a 3rd trophy towards the end of the year winning the 1968 Campeonato Brasileiro Série A (Taça Brasil) The following 1969 Campeonato Carioca season he would score 7 goals, progressing onto the next 1970 Campeonato Carioca just before the World Cup Jairzinho would finish Botafogo's top scorer with 9 goals.

 After Jairzinho's excellent display in Mexico at the 1970 FIFA World Cup more eyes of the world were focused on his Botofogo side.
-In the final four years of his time at Botafogo he'd prove to finalise himself as one of the club's most prolific goalscorers in the history of single starred Brazilian club, scoring 186 goals in 416 appearances with a goals per game ratio of 0,45.
-He ranks 6th in all time top goal scorers for Botafogo.
-One of his most standout performances starred in 1972 in which he scored a hattrick vs Flamengo during a famous 6–0 victory, one of the most memorable in Botafogo's history.
-In the same year he would also receive the Bronze Award for the South American Footballer of the Year.
+In the final four years of his time at Botafogo, he would go on to cement himself as one of the club's most prolific goalscorers in the history of the club, scoring 186 goals in 416 appearances with a goals per game ratio of 0,45.
+He ranks sixth in all-time top goal scorers for Botafogo.
+One of his most standout performances came in 1972, in which he scored a hat-trick vs Flamengo during a famous 6–0 victory, one of the most memorable in Botafogo's history.
+In the same year, he would also receive the Bronze Award for the South American Footballer of the Year.

 Marseille

-In 1974, when the sports legislation in Brazil finally changed, Jairzinho made a 1,250,000 FF (€300,000, £250,000) move to Ligue 1 side Olympique de Marseille, in October.
-One of the most expensive signings at the time, along with his Botafogo and Brazil teammate Paulo Cézar Caju.
+In 1974, when the sports legislation in Brazil finally changed, Jairzinho made a 1,250,000 FF (€300,000, £250,000) move to Ligue 1 side Marseille, in October.
+It was one of the most expensive signings at the time, along with his Botafogo and Brazil teammate Paulo Cézar Caju.

-Jairzinho was welcomed as a superstar by the OM fans, the day before his debut game against AS Monaco more than 10,000 fans came to attend the training session in order to watch his first moments at the club.
-Jairzinho scored in his first game vs Monaco in a 4–1 victory and was immediately seen as a prominent world class winger to dominate European football.
+The day before his debut against AS Monaco, more than 10,000 supporters attended an Olympique de Marseille training session to see Jairzinho, who had recently joined the club.
+Jairzinho scored on his debut in a 4–1 victory over Monaco on 18 October 1974.
+His arrival generated considerable attention in Marseille, reflecting his status as a member of Brazil's 1970 World Cup-winning team.

 "I don't understand what happened.
 The attendance didn't see, television didn't show images.
 It's a pity that it went this way...
 I couldn't continue playing in France.
 I was sad because Marseille was like my second city.
 OM remains my second team of heart."